 So, if it’s a fact of life, how do we make sure we’re good at it?

 The good news is that we can all learn to be better negotiators.
 Even if you’re someone who is fearful of confrontation, you can still become a good negotiator.
 It’s just a case of following and practicing a few simple steps.

 Benjamin Franklin, famously said: “By failing to prepare, you are preparing to fail.”

 In negotiations, preparation is key.

-In situations where you don’t know that you’re about to go into negotiations, planning isn’t possible.
-But other disciplines can still be followed.
+Planning isn’t always possible of course, as in some situations you don’t know that you’re about to go into a negotiation but other disciplines can still be followed.

-If you can, choose somewhere neutral to hold any negotiations.
+If you can, choose somewhere neutral to hold any negotiation discussions.
 If you want to meet a supplier to negotiate better payment terms then their office probably isn’t the best place to do that.
-See if you can meet somewhere for a coffee instead.
+See if you can meet somewhere else nearby, for a coffee instead.